Americans Abroad · 2026 Edition

 Every guide started as personal research — trying to understand the FBAR threshold, figure out whether a local investment account would create a PFIC problem, or work out which Portuguese accountant actually understood US expat tax law.

-What didn't exist was a single, current, US-specific resource that covered all of it without being either hopelessly generic or buried in a $3,000 attorney consultation.
+What didn’t exist was a single, current, US-specific orientation resource that covered all of it — without being hopelessly generic, buried in a $3,000 attorney consultation, or scattered across 47 Reddit tabs and three Facebook expat groups you’d need to cross-reference by hand.

 2026